-Chelsea Substance Use Disorders (SUD) Leadership Team
+Chelsea Substance Use Disorders (SUD) Initiative

 In FY2013, community leaders, representing multiple community sectors, participated in a community health needs assessment using the MAPP approach.
-A Quality of Life survey was completed by 959 people and a total of 10 focus groups of underrepresented community members were conducted and were attended by a total 109 in Chelsea.
-The community assessment committee hosted a community forum, a highly successful event attended by over 75 people.
+A Quality of Life survey was completed by 959 people and a total of 10 focus groups of underrepresented community members were conducted and were attended by a total of 109 Chelsea residents.
+The community assessment committee hosted a community forum, a highly successful event attended by more than 75 people.
 CCHI analyzed all of the data and presented to assessment committee members.
 Participants reviewed the data and identified priorities based on select criteria: 1) community need 2) impact 3) community interest, will and readiness, and 4) existing or needed resources.
 They discussed how or if their organization was already addressing the priorities, what additional resources, if any, were needed, and recommended possible solutions.
 Once priorities were selected committee members formulated goals, objectives and strategies for each priority area.

 Phone: 617 887-3554